Heliopolis (2009 film)

-Heliopolis is a 2009 Egyptian independent musical documentary film by Ahmad Abdalla that tells the story of a group of young people during a winter day in the Cairo suburb of Heliopolis.
+Heliopolis (هليوبوليس) is a 2009 Egyptian independent musical documentary film by Ahmad Abdalla that tells the story of a group of young people during a winter day in the Cairo suburb of Heliopolis.
 Heliopolis is Ahmad Abdalla's debut feature film and starring Khaled Abol Naga.
 The film was Abdalla's debut feature.

 Synopsis

 The events of one day in the lives of a number of Cairo residents is a portrayal of unfulfilled dreams and frustrating details of life in the overpopulated Metropolis.
 Their paths cross and their stories overlap but they are caught up in their struggle and are oblivious to one another against the background of what used to be one of Cairo's most glamorous neighborhoods.
-The City's vanishing glory and fading history is documented through the characters strife to make it through one day in Heliopolis....
+The city's vanishing glory and fading history is documented through the characters strife to make it through one day in Heliopolis....
 The one thing they all have in common is that they will almost certainly have to meet the City again and again in the coming days.
 Most of the stories taking a place in the suburb of Heliopolis.